JamesGallicchio/eternity2/README.md

 Run `eternity2 --help` to see the available subcommands, and `eternity2 [subcommand] --help` for help text for each of the subcommands.

+To generate the board suite used by our experiments, run `eternity2 gen-board-suite --seed 480 --output <DIR>`.

 ## Terminology

 - *Puzzle*: a set of tiles, along with dimensions of the board on which tiles are placed.